 President and CEO, Black Enterprise

-Earl G. Graves Jr. (Butch) is President and & CEO of BLACK ENTERPRISE.
+Earl G. Graves Jr. (Butch) is president & CEO of BLACK ENTERPRISE.
 He is responsible for the strategic positioning and overall profitability of the corporation which includes magazine publishing, television production, digital media, and business and lifestyle events.

 Butch joined BLACK ENTERPRISE in 1988 after earning his M.B.A. from Harvard University.
 After holding several positions within advertising & marketing, he was appointed president and chief operating officer in 1998 and named CEO in 2006.
 Under his guidance BLACK ENTERPRISE has expanded the reach of its signature magazine to include more than 4 million readers, redefined its Wealth for Life mission for the digital age with a revitalized multimedia website and iPad edition, and successfully launched broadcasts of Our World with Black Enterprise and the Black Enterprise Business Report into television syndication.